Stripper

-In strip clubs
+Strip clubs

-Strippers most commonly work as providers of live entertainment in strip clubs.
-Those who work for a particular club or franchise are called house dancers.
+Strippers most commonly work in strip clubs.
+In the United States there are an estimated 4000 clubs classified as "adult" or "exotic" which provide partial or full nudity.
+House dancers are strippers who dance regularly at a particular club.
 They are not usually direct employees, instead performing as independent contractors for a predetermined house fee.
 Feature dancers, who usually have celebrity status, tour the strip club circuit across the U.S and make live promotional appearances.
 Until the mid-2000s, high-profile female porn stars were often highly paid as feature dancers in the U.S., touring to earn extra income and build their fan base.
 Examples include Teagan Presley, Jenna Haze and Jenna Jameson.